Sulla: Precedent for force

+Descendants

 Sulla's descendants continued to be prominent in Roman politics into the imperial period.
 His son, Faustus Cornelius Sulla, issued denarii bearing the name of the dictator, as did a grandson, Quintus Pompeius Rufus.
 His descendants among the Cornelii Sullae would hold four consulships during the imperial period: Lucius Cornelius Sulla in 5 BC, Faustus Cornelius Sulla in AD 31, Lucius Cornelius Sulla Felix in AD 33, and Faustus Cornelius Sulla Felix in 52 AD (he was the son of the consul of 31, and the husband of Claudia Antonia, daughter of the emperor Claudius).
-His execution in AD 62 on the orders of emperor Nero made him the last of the Cornelii Sullae.
+The execution of Faustus Cornelius Sulla Felix in AD 62 on the orders of emperor Nero made him the last of the Cornelii Sullae.

-His rival, Gnaeus Papirius Carbo, described Sulla as having the cunning of a fox and the courage of a lion – but that it was his cunning that was by far the most dangerous.
-This mixture was later referred to by Machiavelli in his description of the ideal characteristics of a ruler.